blindFS/vim-taskwarrior/README.md

 ----

-Add this line to .taskrc, or wrapping may be mangled :)
+(add this line to .taskrc, or wrapping may be mangled :)

     defaultwidth=999